 The latest unemployment figures stand as a stark reminder of how much we’re all hurting.

-On April 2, the Colorado Department of Labor and Employment announced that 61,583 initial unemployment claims were filed the week ending March 28.
+On April 2, the Colorado Springs employers and Employment announced that 61,583 initial unemployment claims were filed the week ending March 28.

 For perspective: That’s eight times the number of claims filed the week ending Jan.
 9, 2010, the peak period for unemployment filings during the Great Recession.
 Across the country, about 10 million Americans lost their jobs during the third and fourth weeks of March and applied for unemployment benefits, according to the latest figures from the U.S. Labor Department.